ttuegel/haskell-code-smells/boolean-blindness.md

 --         predicate: select each element
 ~~~

-Another alternative is to supply more information in the type:
+An alternative is to supply more information in the type:

 ~~~ haskell
 data Keep = Discard | Keep